HELP AND ADVICE

 Young Adult Carers

-Are you aged between 16 and 25 and looking after someone who couldn’t manage without your help?
+Are you aged between 18 and 25 and looking after someone who couldn’t manage without your help?
 It could be your mum, dad, sister or grandfather.
 It could be a few hours a week or 24/7.

-Read Hannah’s story here.
-We have a Young Adult Carer Facebook page.
+We also have a Young Adult Carer Facebook page.
 Like our page to link in with others and to find out what we’re up to.

 HELP AND ADVICE